-- The counterparty sends the necessary information to identify the credit claims in the format specified by the CCB.
-The files are recorded in an electronic database, which contains the list of eligible credit claims that is continuously administered by the CCB. - For the mobilisation of the credit claim itself, the counterparty sends the message "receipt of collateral" being a mobilisation request to the attention of the HCB, followed by the standard communication HCB/CCB, if applicable. - In the case of a withdrawal of assets (if any, before maturity), the counterparty must instruct its HCB, which will in turn instruct the CCB.
+• The counterparty sends the necessary information to identify the credit claims in the format specified by the CCB.
+The files are recorded in an electronic database, which contains the list of eligible credit claims that is continuously administered by the CCB.